 Basically, people with ATMs are limited in the ability to repair DNA damage.
 A new class of drugs, PARP inhibitors, can knock out alternative DNA repair mechanisms.
 This might sound like a worse situation but in fact it means that with even fewer ways of repairing DNA, the cells might become much more susceptible to treatments such as radiotherapy.

 - Salawu, A. et al. Trio RhoGEF amplification a druggable target and potential biomarker in Undifferentiated Pleomorphic Sarcoma.
-Sarcoma Research Symposium (Basic Science).
-8th September 2016.
-London.
+Poster presented at the Sarcoma Research Symposium (Basic Science).
+September, 2016.
+London, UK.

-- Salawu, A., Fernando, M., Hughes, D., Reed, M., Woll, P., & Sisley, K. (2017).
-One tumour, two clones: An in vitro model of intra-tumour heterogeneity.
-Presented at the European Society for Medical Oncology Congress September 2017 in Madrid, Spain.
-Published In Annals of Oncology.
-Vol. 28.
+- Salawu, A. et al. One tumour, two clones: An in vitro model of intra-tumour heterogeneity.
+Poster presented at the European Society for Medical Oncology Congress.
+September, 2017.
+Madrid, Spain.